 - They can help you improve your skills.
 Guides are also great sources of advice for improving your climbing, skiing, or snowshoeing skills.
 Whether it is your first time in crampons or your hundredth backcountry skiing tour, they will be able to help you learn and improve your skills.
 Along with being teachers, guides can be great listeners.
 Taking in what you want to do and providing feedback and encouragement.
 Occasionally, they may even push you to accomplish things you hadn’t thought possible.

 - Guides can teach you about local culture & history.
 Mountain guides will tell you all about the area’s history and will introduce you to their culture.
 This can be especially enriching when visiting a more off-the-beaten-path or exotic destination.

 These are just a few of the reasons why you should think of hiring a mountain guide.
 They will keep you safe and ease the logistical challenges of traveling to a foreign place, but above all, it will be the human experience along the way that will truly make your mountaineering adventure unforgettable.

 We highly recommend you hire IFMGA/UIAGM/IVBV mountain guides or holders of national certifications approved by IFMGA.
 For the complete list of certifications accepted by IFMGA, click here.
 Alternatively, if you are looking to book a mountain leader, we recommend searching for UIMLA-certified professionals.

 The IFMGA is the international mountain guides’ association.
-It represents all the national mountain guides associations which are qualified and apply IFMGA guidelines.
+It represents all the national mountain guides associations that are qualified and apply IFMGA guidelines.

 The UIMLA is the international association of mountain leaders.
-This qualification allows the holder lead groups in different mountains all over the world, where the skills of alpinism are not required.
+This qualification allows the holder to lead groups in different mountains all over the world, where the skills of alpinism are not required.
 IMLs cannot provide tours on glaciers and permanent snow or where the planned use of a rope is necessary.
-However IMLs can work with groups on high altitude treks as well as lead groups on snowshoes.
+However, IMLs can work with groups on high-altitude treks as well as lead groups on snowshoes.